Yes, nachos are a meal.

 - 4 ½ cups rice, cooked (in my rice cooker, that's 1 ½ cups dry rice + 2 cups water)

 - ½ tsp onion powder

-- 15 oz can beans of choice, drained (my family’s favorite beans in this recipe are black beans, pinto beans, or refried beans)
+- 15 oz can beans of choice, drained (I recommend black beans or pinto beans, whole or refried)

 - 12 oz tortilla chips, (one standard-sized bag)